 - Kwon et al., Nat.
 Struct. & Mol.
 Biol., 2021

 For more information, visit the Lee Lab website: https://sites.duke.edu/leelab/

-This is a great opportunity for talented biochemists/structural biologists interested in linking structural biology to sensory neuroscience who enjoy being embedded in a scientifically diverse and highly collaborative group.
-A strong background in either cryo-EM or membrane protein biochemistry is a plus, but not required.
+This position presents an exceptional opportunity for skilled biochemists or structural biologists with an interest in connecting structural biology to membrane biology.
+Candidates will benefit from joining a diverse and highly collaborative research group with excellent training opportunities and research facilities.
+A strong background in either cryo-EM or membrane protein biochemistry is advantageous, but not mandatory.

 To apply, please submit the following materials to firstname.lastname@example.org: